smeghammer/wad_downloader/README.md

 The crawler requires access to a MongoDB database.
 This may be local or remote.
 See https://docs.mongodb.com/manual/administration/install-community/ for installation details.
 Note, if you wish to use a non-local database, you must configure the MongoDB server to accept connections from an IP address other than localhost (127.0.0.1).
 This may be done in the `mongod.conf` file, as specified in, for example, https://stackoverflow.com/questions/58323458/connecting-to-a-remote-mongodb-server.

 ### Concrete crawlers
-So far, there are three implementations:
+So far, there are four implementations:

- - Doomworld API (IDGames archive, has JSON REST API available)
+ - [Doomworld API](https://www.doomworld.com/idgames/api/) (IDGames archive, has JSON REST API available)
- - WAD Archive (HTTP crawling, as of 16th Jan 2021, this site is returning a 'downloads are unavailable' text file for the downloads)
+ - [WAD Archive](https://www.wad-archive.com/) (HTTP crawling, as of 16th Jan 2021, this site is returning a 'downloads are unavailable' text file for the downloads)
- - The Sentinels Playground (HTTP crawling, source HTML seems quite variable)
+ - [The Sentinels Playground](https://allfearthesentinel.net/) (HTTP crawling, source HTML seems quite variable)
+ - [Doom WAD Station](http://www.doomwadstation.net/mega/) - A single page of downloads

 #### Example
 The current ID Games concrete implementation of a crawler uses the Doomworld API and the root endpoint is